 An easy way to tell if your plant is ready for water is to look at the leaves—if they are still plump, then it doesn’t need water, but if they are thinner and slightly wrinkled, it’s time for a good drink!
 You can also use a moisture meter to ensure the soil is completely dry before watering.

 Temperature and Humidity

-Hoyas thrive in warm, humid conditions and hoya kerrii are no exception.
+Hoyas thrive in warm, humid conditions, and hoya kerrii are no exception.
 They do best in temperatures from 60 to 80 degrees Fahrenheit, and should not be exposed to temperatures below 50 degrees Fahrenheit.
-For the most part, typical household humidity levels are fine for hoya kerrii, but they will thrive with extra humidity.
+For the most part, typical household humidity levels are acceptable for hoya kerrii, but they will thrive with extra humidity.
 Placing a humidifier nearby is one of the best ways to increase humidity around your plant.
-Alternatively, choose a naturally humid room in your home to grow these hoyas such as a bathroom, kitchen, or laundry room.
+Alternatively, choose a naturally humid room in your home to grow these hoyas, such as a bathroom, kitchen, or laundry room.
 While they are most commonly grown indoors as a houseplant in the United States, hoya kerrii can be grown outdoors year-round in USDA hardiness zone 11.

 Types of Hoya Kerrii

 - Hoya kerrii heart: This plant is so-named because it has a single potted heart-shaped leaf that will not likely grow but can remain alive for years with proper care.

 - Hoya kerrii 'Splash': The variegation of this variety's leaves includes silvery speckling instead of large yellow blocks.